quantuminformation/test-recorder/README.md

 If you don't want an element to be recorded, and any of its children add this class to it `doNotRecord`

-##Running the Vanilla demo app
+##Running the tests

-The first thing you need to do is install the local npm dependencies in ./demo/VanillaJsApp

-You can open the vanilla/index.html in the browser to see the app running with the test recorder UI
+First you need to build the project by running `npm i`, then you can open tests/vanillaApp.html in the browser to see the app running with the test recorder UI.
+This has some basic UI that as you interact with, will generate output integration tests.

 ##Running the Vanilla test

 This uses the basicConf.js to run a single file ('test-recorder-spec.js'), you can paste the generated test code into there